TeaqariaWTF/Dnscrypt-Proxy-Maintenance-Script-Android-SH-/README.md

   ```
   This is useful to me at least, and is used in some of the functions in the script.

- **2) Clear Blocked Domains Log**
+ **Clear Blocked Domains Log**

-  Clears the blocked-names.log, because sometimes its good to do some housecleaning
+  *Clears the blocked-names.log, because sometimes its good to do some housecleaning*

- **3) Clear Blocked IPs Log**
+ **Clear Blocked IPs Log**

-  Clears the blocked-ip.log, because sometimes its good to do some housecleaning
+  *Clears the blocked-ip.log, because sometimes its good to do some housecleaning*

- **4) Clear Both Logs**
+ **Clear Both Logs**

-  Clears both the blocked-xxxxx.logs, because sometimes its good to do some housecleaning
+  *Clears both the blocked-xxxxx.logs, because sometimes its good to do some housecleaning*

- **m) Return To Main Menu**
+ **Return To Main Menu**

-  Does what it says
+  *Does what it says*

  **0) Exit**

-  Also shouldnt be any surprises with what this does
+  *Also shouldnt be any surprises with what this does*

-### 4) Sort Allowed Domains/IPs (Function)
+### Sort Allowed Domains/IPs (Function)

-No submenu, its simply a function that will sort and uniq the following files in the dnscrypt-proxy folder:
+*No submenu, its simply a function that will sort and uniq the following files in the dnscrypt-proxy folder:

  allowed-names.txt
  allowed-ips.txt
  blocked-names.txt
- blocked-ips.txt
+ blocked-ips.txt*

-### R) Restart DNSCrypt-Proxy (Function)
+### Restart DNSCrypt-Proxy (Function)

-No submenu, its simply a function that will just restart dnscrypt-proxy, recommended aftr performing most fucntions, theres a reminder after most functions to do this
+*No submenu, its simply a function that will just restart dnscrypt-proxy, recommended aftr performing most fucntions, theres a reminder after most functions to do this*

 ### Project Stats ###